 Excluding the effects of differences in prices and average exchange rates, the combination of royalty rates on gas sold from western Oldenburg results in an effective royalty rate approximately seven times higher than the royalty rate on gas sold from eastern Oldenburg.
 This is of particular significance to the Trust since gas sold from western Oldenburg provides the bulk of royalties paid to the Trust.
-For fiscal 2016, the volume of gas sold from western Oldenburg gas royalties provided approximately 81.05% or \$5,408,745 out of a total of \$6,673,084 in overall Oldenburg gas royalties.
+For fiscal 2018, the volume of gas sold from western Oldenburg accounted for only 31.43% of the volume of all gas sales.
+However, western Oldenburg gas royalties provided approximately 80.24% or \$5,438,672 out of a total of \$6,778,111 in overall Oldenburg gas royalties.